chiplduk/tf-eks/README.md

 ## 5. Configure access to the applications

-After job finishes sucessfully you will get an output with NLB Listener Public IPs
+After job finishes sucessfully you will get an output with NLB DNS name
 ```
 Outputs:

-nlb_public_ips = [
+nlb_dns_name = "ae4a0df51676948d2b637d8c16ac9efc-57bda13f48aff47b.elb.eu-west-1.amazonaws.com"
-  "52.48.166.10",
-  "52.16.192.184",
-  "34.246.130.128",
-]
 ```
-You need to update `/etc/hosts` (or `C:\Windows\System32\drivers\etc\hosts` in case of Windows WSL2) file to have an access to services in cluster through NLB (1 NLB public IP is enough)
+You need to resolve this DNS name to IP and update `/etc/hosts` (or `C:\Windows\System32\drivers\etc\hosts` in case of Windows WSL2) file to have an access to services in cluster through NLB (1 NLB public IP is enough)
 ```
 52.48.166.10  secure-api.svc.cluster.aws
 ```